LJacobDev/contact-reminder/dev_notes.md

 Make initial placeholder type main view component

+add enough styling to make it functional and roughly placed in nice looking layout

 Get buttons to work (add, edit, save, delete for both contacts and interactions)

+come back again to add more styling polish to elements once the layout and component structure is more settled

 tidy up dev_notes.md to have better appearance when viewing on github

+go look at https://test-utils.vuejs.org/guide/ Vue Test Utils to see more about what they are used like

 # Things done so far